Rendille people: Overview

-The Rendille are believed to have originally migrated down the Great Lakes after splitting off from the Cushitic-speaking peoples in the Horn region, following wide population expansions by various Nilotic and Bantu ethnic groups.
+The Rendille are believed to have originally migrated down the Great Lakes after splitting off from the Cushitic-speaking peoples in the Horn region particularly Somali Zone of Ethiopia and Somalia, following wide population expansions by various Nilotic and Bantu ethnic groups.

 Traditionally, they have been nomadic pastoralists, tending camels, sheep, goats and cattle.
 The camels were generally kept in the northern parts of their territory and the cattle in the southern section.
 The Rendille traditionally practice infibulation.
 This practice has its origins in Ancient Egypt which is well documented.
 According to Grassivaro-Gallo and Viviani, some people believe the custom was brought to the Horn of Africa from the Arabian Peninsula during antiquity.

 History

 Also known as the ‘Holders of the Stick of God’, the Rendille inhabit the climatically harsh regions between Marsabit County and Lake Turkana in Northern Kenya.
-They are neighbors of Borana, Gabra, and Samburu.
+They are neighbors of the Borana, Gabra, and Samburu.
 Believed to have originally migrated down the Great Lakes from Ethiopia, they were forced towards Mount Marsabit because of frequent conflicts with other ethnic groups over pasture and water for their animals.

-Visually, the Rendille resemble other Cushitic groups with their facial features.
+Visually, the Rendille resemble other Cushitic groups particularly Somalis with their facial features.
 As such they are quite distinct from the Nilotic and Bantu peoples of Africa.
-Linguistically, the Rendille are closely related to Aweer.
-Culturally, they are the closest to Gabra who have similar ceremonial traditions.
-They are nomadic pastoralists, caring for goats, fat-tailed sheep and camels.
+Linguistically, the Rendille are closely related to Somalis.
+Culturally, they are the closest to the Gabra, who have similar ceremonial traditions because they are neighbors.
+They are nomadic pastoralists, caring for goats, black-head Somali sheep and camels which are mainly reared by Somali pastoralists.

 One widely told story of their origin is that they descended from Somali people and were once Muslims.
-Despite it being one of the most dominant theories, it is also evident that this argument is only based on post-hoc explanations on shared linguistic similarities.
+This is one of the most dominant reality based on their language, facial features, the animals they rear like camels as well as their nomadic lifestylees.

 Since they lived on desert land with unfavorable climatic conditions, the British colonialists were not interested in overtaking their land and the Rendille was, therefore, not very affected by colonial rule in Kenya.

 The first ethnological study of the Rendille was published at the turn of the 20th century by William A. Chanler.
 The study described the unmixed Rendille he encountered as tall, slender and reddish-brown in complexion, with soft, straight hair and narrow facial features.
 Chanler additionally remarked that many of the Rendille possessed "fierce" blue eyes, a physical peculiarity that was also later noted by Augustus Henry Keane (1900), John Scott Keltie (1904) and John Henry Patterson (1909).